-Justin Maya is an associate working out of the Miami office.
+Justin Maya is a partner working out of the Miami office.
 He advises on intellectual property, business law, and entertainment matters, in both transactional and litigation.

 Justin is adept at forming IP strategies and identifying IP issues in the digital world – including copyright, trademark, trade secrets, and deceptive practices – raised by technology, e-commerce, and social media transactions.
 Justin’s practice covers transactional IP work such as licensing (particularly trademark licensing agreements) and advises on corporate transactions and restructuring/reorganizations.
 Within his skill range, he acts as counsel to entertainment-related clientele in the areas of television, music, digital media and social media.